 Each of the parties hereto acknowledges and agrees, on its own behalf and on behalf of its directors, members, partners, officers, employees, and Affiliates that the Company is the client of [Law Firm] (“Firm”), and not any of its individual Equityholders.
 After the Closing, it is possible that Firm will represent the Equityholders, the shareholder representative and their respective Affiliates (individually and collectively, the “Seller Group”) in connection with the transactions contemplated herein or in the Escrow Agreement, the Escrow Fund and any claims made thereunder pursuant to this Agreement or the Escrow Agreement.
 Parent and the Company hereby agree that Firm (or any successor) may represent the Seller Group in the future in connection with issues that may arise under this Agreement or the Escrow Agreement, the administration of the Escrow Fund and any claims that may be made thereunder pursuant to this Agreement or the Escrow Agreement.
 Firm (or any successor) may serve as counsel to all or a portion of the Seller Group or any director, member, partner, officer, employee, representative, or Affiliate of the Seller Group, in connection with any litigation, claim or obligation arising out of or relating to this Agreement, the Escrow Agreement, or the transactions contemplated by this Agreement or the Escrow Agreement.
 Each of the parties hereto consents thereto, and waives any conflict of interest arising therefrom, and each such party shall cause any Affiliate thereof to consent to waive any conflict of interest arising from such representation.
 Each of the parties hereto acknowledges that such consent and waiver is voluntary, that it has been carefully considered, and that the parties have consulted with counsel or have been advised they should do so in connection with this waiver.

-Inclusion of such a provision is becoming more common in merger agreements.
-The 2017 SRS Acquiom M&A Deal Terms Study reveals that the inclusion of such conflict waivers has more than doubled since our original study.
+Inclusion of such a provision is now prevalent in merger agreements.
+The 2018 SRS Acquiom M&A Deal Terms Study reveals that 77% of merger agreements include conflict waivers; this has more than doubled since 2013.